-The use of time series data is common in many fields, including ecology. emporal autocorrelation, or the tendency of a dataset to correlate with itself over points in time (Chatfield, 2004).
-This can lead to spurious cross-correlations between two time-seriesthat are in fact not causally related.
+The use of time series data is common in many fields, including ecology.
+Non-stationarity of data (i.e. data showing a directional trend over time) may result in temporal autocorrelation, or the tendency of a dataset to correlate with itself over points in time (Chatfield, 2004).
+If a correlation is found between two non-stationary time-series, this relationship could be spurious in that the two datasets are in fact not causally related to one another.
 Just one of numerous examples of this error is the relationship between the westward tectonic movement of North America and the global isotope record (Alroy et al., 2000).
 Both datasets show directional change over time (i.e. are non-stationary) and thus show strong cross-correlations despite being causally unrelated to one another.
 This renders any interpretations of causality between trended time series as highly suspect, as temporal autocorrelation can often cause even random walks to produce significant cross-correlations.
-Alroy and colleagues (2000) discuss the pitfalls of failing to account for the effects of temporal auto-correlation in the context of relating oxygen isotope time series to biotic data (e.g. Cenozoic mammalian diversity and body mass over time).
+Alroy and colleagues (2000) discuss the pitfalls of failing to account for the effects of non-stationarity in the context of relating oxygen isotope time series to biotic data (e.g. Cenozoic mammalian diversity and body mass over time).
 This clearly demonstrates the potential for spurious correlations (and thus unfounded conclusions) that can come about when correlating time-series data with directional trends.
 The authors note that while it is tempting to observe two strong trends over time and declare that they are causally related, it is far more informative to observe the how the variables change between time intervals, and to ask whether these changes are correlated.
-Correlations in these “blow-by-blow, interval-by-interval” differences in time series data are much more informative than correlations in trended time series.(Shultz et al., 2012; Shultz and Maslin, 2013)(Shultz and Maslin, 2013)(Ash and Gallup Jr., 2007; Bailey and Geary, 2009; Shultz et al., 2012; Shultz and Maslin, 2013)
+Correlations in these “blow-by-blow, interval-by-interval” differences in time series data are much more informative than correlations in trended time series.

+Later work by represented a significant methodological advancement over previous attempts to test for brain-climate relationships in hominins in that, importantly, efforts were made to guard against the potential effects of non-stationarity (Shultz et al., 2012; Shultz and Maslin, 2013).
+Using this more appropriate statistical methodology, Shultz, Nelson & Dunbar (2012) found little evidence for interactions between global climate and hominin brain size, contrasting with previous findings (Ash and Gallup Jr., 2007; Bailey and Geary, 2009).
+Interestingly, there is other evidence to suggest that regional climate in the East African Rift System did influence hominin brain evolution during certain time periods (Shultz and Maslin, 2013).
+However, in all previous investigations, (Ash and Gallup Jr., 2007; Bailey and Geary, 2009; Shultz et al., 2012; Shultz and Maslin, 2013) CCs of non-hominin mammalian taxa were not included in the sample.
+Employing a broader comparative approach would allow one to determine whether climatic variables are related to brain size variation as a general principle of mammalian evolution outside of hominins.
+The paleontological record demonstrates that brain size has increased across many different taxa (Jerison, 1973; Montgomery et al., 2010; Boddy et al., 2012) but it remains to be determined whether these increases relate to climatic shifts.